Online Safety

 • iPhone monitoring reliability was unacceptable in our home

-• iOS app coverage limitations reduce value if your child lives on Snapchat or TikTok
+• iOS app coverage limitations reduce value if your child is heavy on major social apps

 Verdict: which one should you choose?